fieldtrip/website/example/spectral/fourier.md

     - /example/fourier/
 ---

-# Fourier analysis of neuronal oscillations and synchronization

 ## Background

 EEG and MEG measure brain activity as a so called time series, i.e. they measure electric voltage or